christophernajafi/favorite-places/README.md

 - Strong password enforcement
 - Settings page for user to change name, email, or password
 - Ability to upload a profile pic
+- Tests using Jest, Enzyme, and Puppeteer
 - CI/CD using CircleCI
-- Tests using Jest, Enzyme, and Puppeteer
-- Weather report for a location
+- Weather report for a location using AccuWeather API
 - Turn into a PWA
 - Dark mode
 - Software design document